WangLiguo-kyrie/Martini3_sc/README.md

 # Martini3_sc
-refined side chains for both Martini3 proteins and Martini3-IDP model
+refined side chains for Martini3 proteins and its extensions to Martini3-IDP model